technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Hands-on lab/HOL step-by step - SAP_plus_extend_and_innovate.md

     > - CustomerGroup2 pays within 30days +/- 5 days
     > - Other customergroups pay after 10 days

-6. Keep this report open in Power BI desktop for the next exercise.
+6. Keep this report open in Power BI desktop for future exercises.

-## Exercise 6: Integrate Azure Machine Learning and Power BI
+## Exercise 8: Integrate Azure Machine Learning and Power BI

-Contoso retail would like to augment their Power BI report with data enriched with predictions from the machine learning model trained in [Exercise 4](#exercise-4-create-a-machine-learning-model-to-predict-incoming-cashflow) to predict incoming cashflow.
+Contoso retail would like to augment their Power BI report with data enriched with predictions from the machine learning model trained in [Exercise 5](#exercise-5-train-a-regression-model-to-predict-incoming-cashflow-using-azure-machine-learning-studio) to predict incoming cashflow.

+### Task 1: Add the deployed model to the Power BI report

-1. On Power BI report, expand the **Transform data** item on Home tab toolbar menu.
+1. On the Power BI report, expand the **Transform data** item on Home tab toolbar menu.
 Select **Transform data**.

    ![The Home tab is selected with the Transform data item expanded.
 The Transform data item is selected from the expanded menu.](media/pbi_transformdatamenu.png)